MaxiGames/MaxiGames.py/README.md

 # MaxiGames

-Your one and only discord bot that includes all forms of mini games u will ever want.
-Have a suggestion for another?
+Your one and only discord bot that includes all forms of mini games you will ever want.
+Have a suggestion for another minigame?
 Open an issue!

 ## Future Implementations